PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Bench-Scale Setup --- Thermophysical Material Parameters

-Different IMP setups are used to determine the material parameter sets.
+To study the impact of different IMP setups, a couple variations of IMP targets and simulation setups are used.
 They vary with respect to the temperature-dependent specific heat and thermal conductivity definitions, IMP targets, as well as fluid cell sizes.
-The material parameter set is built on a base case, labelled "Cone\_01" (table~\ref{tab:SimpleConeIMP}).
-For it, the PMMA density is computed to about 1201.72~kg/m$^3$, based on the reported sample mass and dimensions.
-The remaining thermophysical and optical parameters are: emissivity, absorption coefficient, refractive index, specific heat and thermal conductivity.
+These IMP variations are built on a base case, labelled "Cone\_01" (table~\ref{tab:SimpleConeIMP}).
+For it, the PMMA density ($\rho$) is computed to about 1201.72~kg/m$^3$, based on the reported sample mass and dimensions.
+The remaining thermophysical and optical parameters are: emissivity, absorption coefficient, refractive index, specific heat capacity ($c$) and thermal conductivity ($k$).
 They are solely determined during the IMP.
-Their initial sampling ranges are guessed and changed with successive limit adjustments.
+A summary of the adjusted parameters for the base case is provided in table~\ref{tab:SimpleConeIMP_Paras}.
+Their initial sampling ranges are guessed and changed with successive limit adjustments, see section~\ref{subsec:IMP}.
 Parameters for the pyrolysis and combustion are taken from the micro-scale IMP (MCCTGA\_02), see section~\ref{subsec:results_microscale}.
 Thermal conductivity and specific heat for the sample material are represented as temperature dependent values (\texttt{RAMP}).
 The parameter values are adjusted during the IMP, while the temperature points are fixed.
-In Cone\_01 and Cone\_03 to 05 the three temperature points are arbitrarily chosen to be 150~°C, 480~°C and 800~°C. Cone\_02 uses the definitions from the NIST parallel panel validation case (dashed lines in figure~\ref{fig:ConeSimBestParaCond_Aalto} and figure~\ref{fig:ConeSimBestParaSpecHeat_Aalto}), which are physically informed.
-In Cone\_06 and Cone\_07 the temperature values are determined based on the significant temperature interval of the MCC measurement, see stars in figure~\ref{fig:RAMP_Temperatures}.
+In Cone\_01 and Cone\_03 to~05 the three temperature points are arbitrarily chosen to be 150~°C, 480~°C and 800~°C. In Cone\_06 and Cone\_07 the temperature values are determined based on the significant temperature interval of the MCC measurement, see stars in figure~\ref{fig:RAMP_Temperatures}.
 The chosen values are 150~°C, 300~°C and 450~°C to represent this interval.
 They are also used for Cone\_08, but here the conductivity for PMMA and the backing material are in addition using the low temperature data reported by DBI/Lund from the MaCFP materials database~\cite{macfp_matl_git}.